FBLACoding/FBLA/README.md

-create a branch: git checkout -b [branch name] delete a branch merge a branch switch a branch: git checkout ＜branchname＞
+create a branch: git checkout -b [branch name] delete a branch merge a branch: git Merge [branch name that you want to merge with your current branch, usually main] switch a branch: git checkout ＜branchname>